CAMB-DSbD/attestablelauncher/README.md

 1. The running code cannot be changed.

-In this document, we use __prog__ to refer to the program launched into execution.
-We make no assumptions about ist particularities;
-for example, it can be a simple program that adds two integer or a server thats listen at a port for further interactions.
+In this document, we use __prog__ to refer to the program launched into execution by the attestable launcher.
+We make no assumptions about its particularities: for example, it can be a simple program that adds two integers or a server thats listen at a port for further interactions.

 </br>